pvvx/ATC_MiThermometer/README.md

 [Trigger and reed switch status receiver on JDY-10 module ($1).](https://github.com/pvvx/AdScanerTrg)

-### Reed Switch or button on the case (LYWSD03MMC GPIO PA6 label on the "P8" pin)
+### Reed switch or button functions

-It is possible to solder a reed switch on the LYWSD03MMC board to the pins marked "P8" and GND.

 For CGG1, MHO_C401, CGDK2, MJWSD05MMC, a button on the case is used.

+It is possible to solder a reed switch on the LYWSD03MMC board to the pins marked "P8" (GPIO PA6) and GND.

+The button on the body can turn the light on and off when creating a scenario in an external program...

 The state of the reed switch or button is transferred to the advertising packet and events are sent in the "Switch" and "Ccounter" modes.

-The button on the body can turn the light on and off when creating a scenario in an external program...

 Setting the "Connect" option has several functions: